smartinovski/dialoguefactory/README.md

 for utter in dialogue.utterances:
     print(utter.to_string())
 ```
-The error.log and context.log indicate where the errors and the context are flushed.
+The error.log and context.log indicate where the errors and the sentences from the context are flushed.
 Please add the full path where
 you prefer to store them.

 ## The dialogues